Join us in Silicon Valley

 If you have participated in a study abroad program or transferred courses to your home institution, and the individual courses and grades are reflected on the transcript of the home institution, then you do not need to submit transcripts from the study abroad/transfer institution.
 Multiple page uploads are allowed for all transcripts.

-If you are offered admission to Stanford Communication and accept the offer, you will then be required to submit official transcripts/degree certifications that show your degree conferral to our department using one of the delivery methods listed below.
-Note that transcripts uploaded with the online application are not considered final official transcripts.
+If you are offered admission to Stanford Communication and accept the offer, you will be required to submit official transcripts/degree conferral documents.

 Upload a 1-3 page resume into the ‘resume’ section of the application.

 We require three letters of recommendation.
 Recommendations must be submitted online by January 3, 2023.
 As part of the online application, applicants will be required to register the contact information of their recommenders.
 Recommenders will then receive an email with directions on how to proceed.
 At least one evaluation and letter should be from a faculty member at the last school you attended as a full-time student (unless you have been out of school for more than five years).
 Substitutions for faculty recommendations may include work associates or others who can comment on your academic potential for graduate work.